couscousdude/mdbook-quiz/README.md

 > [!WARNING]
 > I am not maintaining this fork.
 If you want to use `mdbook-quiz`, use the original version.

+## Installation

 You need Cargo, [cargo-make](https://github.com/sagiegurari/cargo-make), and [Depot](https://github.com/cognitive-engineering-lab/depot) installed.
-Then run:

-## Installation
+Then:

 Clone this repository into `mdbook-quiz`, and then run the following commands: